Metaswitch/clearwater-readthedocs/docs/Clearwater_DNS_Usage.md

 > equal: it picks the one to use using an algorithm designed to avoid
 > nameservers which aren't responding.

-If the `signaling_dns_server` option is set in `/etc/clearwater/shared_config` (which is mandatory when using [traffic separation](Multiple_Network_Support.md)), Clearwater will not use dnsmasq.
+If the `signaling_dns_server` option is set in `shared_config` (which is mandatory when using [traffic separation](Multiple_Network_Support.md)), Clearwater will not use dnsmasq.
 Instead, resiliency is achieved by being able to specify up to three servers in a comma-separated list (e.g. `signaling_dns_server=1.2.3.4,10.0.0.1,192.168.1.1`), and Clearwater will fail over between them as follows:

 * It will always query the first server in the list first
 * If this returns SERVFAIL or times out (which happens after a randomised 500ms-1000ms period), it will resend the query to the second server